DAGWorks-Inc/burr/docs/concepts/transitions.rst

 Note that if no condition evaluates to ``True``, the application execution will stop early.

-See the :ref: `transitions docs <transitionref>` for more information on the transition API.
+See the :ref:`transition docs <transitionref>` for more information on the transition API.